Yurgish/WorldDailyNews/README.md

 # News Website

-News Website is a frontend web application built with React and JavaScript.
+News Website is a frontend web application built with React and TypeScript.
 It fetches news from a third-party API, providing a seamless browsing experience.
 The application includes infinite scrolling for continuous content loading and tag-based search functionality to filter news articles.

 ## Technologies Used:

 - React for building the user interface
-- JavaScript for functionality
+- TypeScript for functionality
 - Redux for state management
 - RTK Query for data fetching and caching
 - Third-Party [API](https://currentsapi.services/en) for fetching news